Takumi Minamino: Monaco

 On 28 June 2022, Monaco announced that Minamino signed a four-year contract until June 2026, worth a fixed €15m (£12.9m) and €3m (£2.6m) in add-ons.
 He took part in only 12 matches during the first half of the season, scoring one goal and one assist in the same match, a 3–0 away win against Stade de Reims.
-His lackluster debut season in Monaco disappointed among else the director of sport Paul Mitchell.
+His lackluster debut season in Monaco disappointed, among others, sporting director Paul Mitchell.

-Under the guidance of Adi Hütter, who coached him when he arrived in Europe at Red Bull Salzburg in 2015, Minamino began the 2023–2024 season as a first-team regular at Clermont and provided an assist for Vanderson's first goal of the Monaco season.
+Under the guidance of Adi Hütter, who coached him when he arrived in Europe at Red Bull Salzburg in 2015, Minamino began the 2023–24 season as a first-team regular against Clermont Foot and provided an assist for Vanderson's first goal of the season.
 He scored twice at home against Strasbourg on Matchday 2 and also provided an assist for his captain Wissam Ben Yedder.
 He was still in the starting line-up for the following matchday and played a part in the draw at FC Nantes, scoring with a header from close range.
-On Matchday 4 of Ligue 1, he set up Aleksandr Golovin for ASM's 3–0 win over Lens at Louis-II.
-At the end of the 2023–2024 season, Minamino's impressive performances throughout the season led to him being named into the Ligue 1 Fans' Team of season, as well as being voted the club's player of the season.
+On Matchday 4 of Ligue 1, he set up Aleksandr Golovin for ASM's 3–0 win over Lens at Stade Louis-II.
+At the end of the 2023–24 season, Minamino's impressive performances throughout the season led to him being named into the Ligue 1 Fans' Team of season, as well as being voted the club's player of the season.

-Minamino had another strong season in 2024-2025 and scored 9 goals and provided 5 assists across all competitions, finishing as the club's joint second top scorer behind Mika Biereth.
+Minamino had another strong season in 2024–25 and scored 9 goals and provided 5 assists across all competitions, finishing as the club's joint second top scorer behind Mika Biereth.
+On 21 December 2025, he sustained an anterior cruciate ligament injury during a Coupe de France away match against Auxerre which would sideline him for several months.